Light-enhanced dipolar interactions between exciton polaritons: Exciton-exciton interaction potentials

 \subsection{Born approximation for exciton-exciton interactions}

-We now consider the Born approximations for the DX-DX and IX-IX scattering.
+We now consider the Born approximation for the DX-DX, IX-IX, and DX-IX scattering.
 The idea is to evaluate the interaction energy shift by approximating the exact interacting two-exciton state by that of two uncorrelated excitons.
 As such, the Born approximation can be viewed as a variational ansatz that provides an upper bound for the exciton interaction strength~\cite{Li2021a}.